glycerine/spin_paxos/README.md

 the value is be locked-in and will not change.
-Okay, small subtlety: the value might get re-written with a higher version number Re-writing might seem dangerous in that it introduces an extra disk based vulnerability to corruption, but we ignore these things in this solution --
+Okay, small subtlety: the value might get re-written with a higher version number.
+Re-writing might seem dangerous in that it introduces an extra disk based vulnerability to corruption, but we ignore these things in this solution --